STREGAsGate/GateEngine/README.md

 ```

 # Examples
-A suite of example projects is available at [GateEngine Demos](https://github.com/STREGAsGate/GateEngineDemos)</a>.
+A suite of example projects is available at [GateEngine Demos](https://github.com/STREGAsGate/GateEngineDemos).</br>
+These examples cover a variety of topics including Rendering, User Input and Scripting.

 # Support GateEngine!
 GateEngine relies on community funding.